abstarko/PyBer_Analysis/README.md

 The purpose of this project was to review the ride share data across multiple cities to find trends related to their specific area.

 ## Results
-To retrieve this data we had to combine the ride share sata and the city data. we merged data frames to gather data on the following - Total Rides, Total Drivers, Total Fares, Average Fare Per Driver, and Average Fare Per Ride.
-We were able to split this data into the three different data types - Rural, Suburban and Urban.
+To retrieve this data we had to combine the ride share sata and the city data.
+We merged data frames to gather data on the following - Total Rides, Total Drivers, Total Fares, Average Fare Per Driver, and Average Fare Per Ride.
+We were able to split this data into the three different city data types - Rural, Suburban and Urban.

 The data shows us that the average fare per driver is quite higher than the average fare per ride in our rural and suburban areas.
-We can also see that there are more rides in uraban areas comapred to rural areas; rural rides being the most expensive.
+We can also see that there are more rides in urban areas comapred to rural areas; rural rides being the most expensive.
 Suburban driver count and rides remain in the middle for average fare cost.

 ## Summary